Curriculum & Courses

 Each student will have the opportunity to complete at least one week’s work experience which should support their chosen Pathway.
 Students will also have the opportunity to help and support students in lower school lessons.
 We have a wide range of links to external businesses, schools and agencies who offer our students first refusal on opportunities with them, giving those studying with us a head start when finding a relevant, valuable and suitable work placement.

-Enrichment takes places every Wednesday afternoon and its purpose is to give students a chance to achieve outside of their A Level studies and take part in an activity that will help them when applying for their chosen career path.
+Enrichment takes place for two hours a week on students timetables and its purpose is to give students a chance to achieve outside of their A Level studies and take part in an activity that will help them when applying for their chosen career path.

-There are over 20 options available including: first aid, sign language, charity work, Duke of Edinburgh Gold Award, TEFL (learn to teach English as a foreign language) and sports teams such as football, netball and basketball.
+There are various options available which will change every term, students to choose from : first aid, student leadership, EPQ, charity work, Duke of Edinburgh Gold Award, TEFL (learn to teach English as a foreign language), digital animation, work experience, reading friends and classroom support.